 But when an inspector from the Department of Labor comes in, the foreman has to weigh the opportunity to create a fair, more equitable workplace versus the possibility of closing down the factory and losing jobs.
 With no clear course and collateral damage guaranteed no matter what decision she makes, she faces a difficult dilemma that gives her no room for a clear conscience.

-Writer-director Daniel Drummond’s short, powerful drama examines the tensions and fragile power lines that pulls at working-class factory life.
-It’s also a incisive portrait of a person trying to make an ethical decision, in a situation where every choice has terrible consequences.
+Writer-director Daniel Drummond’s short, powerful drama examines the tensions and fragile power lines that pull at working-class factory life.
+It’s also an incisive portrait of a person trying to make an ethical decision, in a situation where every choice has terrible consequences.

 Grounded in a sense of authenticity that feels almost documentary-like, it offers a window into the tensions American factories face as they transition into a post-industrial age.
 Yet with naturalistic lighting and camerawork overseen by cinematographer Connor Vickers and a sound design that balances the whirs and noise of factories with an elegantly effective musical score, the short is undeniably well-crafted, each element adding to a story that quietly but inexorably ramps up the tension.